LauraOberwetter/01Homework/README.md

 <br>

-Edits made to CSS:
+<strong> Edits made to CSS:
 <br>
-- Increased color contrast for better visibility of the company name
+-Increased color contrast for better visibility of the company name
 <br>
 - Resized images for a faster page load time
 <br>